 First companies to apply the passport

 Emirates y Etihad Airways will be the first airlines to test the application, according to the agreements they have reached with IATA.
-Etihand Airways with flights from Abu Dhabi from the first quarter of 2021 and Emirates starting in April.
+Etihand Airways with flights from Abu Dhabi from the first quarter of 2021 and Emirates from April.